Skip to content

 Work Feature Image

-The feature image can be uploaded from the post editor, above the title.
-It will be visible in the work listing cards on the homepage and the work page.
+Upload the feature image from the post editor (above the title).
+It appears in the work listing cards on the homepage but not on the individual work page.
+You can still insert it as the first image within the post content if desired.

 Beirut Post Feature Image

-To change the ratio to 1x1, you can do this with CSS into the Ghost admin Code Injection Site Header
+To change the ratio to 1:1, add this CSS in Ghost Admin Code Injection (Site Header)

 <style>